Resources for Michigan beneficiaries

 - Medicare Advantage in Michigan

 - Health insurance for Michigan residents under age 65

 Total Medicare enrollment in Michigan

-In 2015 there were 1,895,558 Medicare beneficiaries in Michigan, which is 19 percent of its total population.
-That compares with 17 percent of the United States population enrolled in Medicare.
+As of September 2018, there were 2,022,406 Medicare beneficiaries in Michigan, which is 20 percent of its total population.
+That compares with about 18 percent of the United States population enrolled in Medicare.

-The states with the highest percentage of beneficiaries are West Virginia and Maine with about 23 percent each.
-Those with the lowest percentage are Alaska (11 percent) and Utah (12 percent).
-In raw numbers, Alaska has the least recipients at 83,863 and California (which has about an eighth of the country’s population within its borders) has the most at 5.6 million (14 percent of its population).
-This doesn’t count the US Territories, which mostly have low total enrollment in Medicare (Northern Mariana Islands had just 2,075 Medicare enrollees in 2015).
+In raw numbers, Alaska has the fewest Medicare beneficiaries at 96,641 and California (which has about an eighth of the country’s population within its borders) has the most at 6.1 million (15 percent of its population).
+This doesn’t count the US Territories, which mostly have low total enrollment in Medicare (Northern Mariana Islands had just 2,358 Medicare enrollees in September 2018).

 Breakdown of the aged vs. disabled

-Kentucky has the highest percent of Medicare recipients listed as disabled (25 percent), followed by Alabama, Mississippi, West Virginia and Arkansas.
-Hawaii has the smallest percentage at 10 percent, followed by New Jersey, and North and South Dakota at 13 percent each.
+Kentucky has the highest percent of Medicare recipients listed as disabled (24 percent), followed by Alabama, Mississippi, and Arkansas at 23 percent, and West Virginia at 22 percent.
+Hawaii has the smallest percentage at 10 percent, followed by New Jersey at 13 percent, and North and South Dakota at 12 percent each.

 Medicare spending per recipient